 - Process continuously for 30 seconds.
 By this point, the ingredients should all have broken down into crumb-sized pieces.
 Scrape the edges of the bowl and beneath the blade to make sure nothing is sticking.

-- Process continuously until a ball is formed, 1-2 minutes.
-Continue processing for another 1-2 minutes, until the ingredients clump together and gather into a ball.
+- Process continuously until a ball is formed, 1 to 2 minutes.
+Continue processing for another 1 to 2 minutes, until the ingredients clump together and gather into a ball.

 - Press into a thick square and chill.
-Lay a piece of plastic wrap or wax paper on your work surface and dump the power bar dough on top.
-Press the dough with your hands until it forms a thick square, roughly 8" x 8" in size.
+Lay a piece of plastic wrap or wax paper on your work surface and dump the dough on top.
+Press the dough with your hands until it forms a thick square, roughly 8"x8" in size.
 Wrap and chill for at least an hour or overnight.

-- Energy Balls: The power bar dough can also be shaped into small balls.
+- Energy balls: The dough can also be shaped into small balls.
 Refrigerate until firm, then wrap in plastic for longer storage.